 ‘Get out of here!’ thought Suzan.

-Senses will gage how well your six senses work.
+Senses will gauge how well your six senses work.
 Muscle memory will gage your ability to mimic others; an attribute most prodigies have.
 Speed will find how fast you are.
-Endurance will gage how much you can take.”
+Endurance will gauge how much you can take.”

 ‘I don’t like the sound of that,’ thought Suzan, ‘What kind of school is this?’